 If you are just beginning and going for a hike on a well defined trail for 1-3 miles, less than 500 foot elevation gain, and plan to go for an hour or two, we suggest the following: 1-2 liters of water, snack, sunblock, hat, and proper clothing for weather.
 We highly advise bringing the Classic 10 essentials, which consist of life-saving gear: Navigation, Sun Protection, Insulation, Illumination, First Aid, Fire, Repair Kit, Nutrition, Hydration, and Emergency Shelter.
-Please see our Essential Gear List for what we specifically recommend.
+Please see our 10 Essentials List for what we specifically recommend.
 We like to use trail runner shoes because they have more grip, but if you are just beginning and the terrain is relatively flat, you can use tennis shoes.
 As you go on longer hikes, please eliminate all cotton (including cotton underwear) and replace it with synthetic or polyester clothing that has moisture wicking properties to avoid rashes and chafing.
 Cotton and other materials that absorb sweat can lead to hypothermia among other problems, so replace them as soon as you can.
 Synthetic underwear can be a bit pricey, but worth it, especially since they are quick drying and have odor eliminating properties.

 What if I fall or get hurt?

 We strongly advise you go with a partner is case an accident occurs.
 If you still plan to go alone, please tell someone where you are going and when you will return.
 The 52 Hike Challenge and all of it's associates are not responsible for anything that happens to you by taking on this challenge, you are hiking at your own risk.